-If you’re in a hectic leadership position (and let’s be honest, what leadership position ISN’T a little hectic sometimes), you might have experienced being pulled in what feels like a million different directions.
+If you’re in a hectic leadership position (and let’s be honest, what leadership position isn't a little challenging sometimes), you might have experienced being pulled in what feels like a million different directions.

 It can be an incredibly tough position to be in.
-When you’re the boss, people just expect you to be calm and controlled at all times.
+When you’re the boss, people just expect you to be calm, controlled and have all the answers at all times.
 As much as I’m sure we all want that to be true, it’s just not realistic.

 We’re only human after all.
 Even leaders have their moments (and are entitled to those moments!).

-At Life Ladder, we help Leaders tackle these challenges by providing personal development tools that can be used to create a sense of calm.
-We also provide support in how to identify the right people to delegate work to, as well as how to gain buy-in and letting go with confidence to ease your own workload.
+At Life Ladder, we help Leaders tackle these challenges by providing personal development tools that can be used to create a sense of calm because people build the inner resources they need to deal with fast-moving work, change and challenge.

-Leaders always get less day-to-day support than regular employees.
+Leaders can get to a point where they get less day-to-day support than regular employees.
 They’re often just left to deal with it themselves.
 That’s sometimes the ‘burden of leadership’, some say.

-We don’t really believe in that – so we wanted to write this article to help leaders take control of their workload and feel happier in their work life.
+We don’t really believe in that – so we've written this article to help leaders take control of their workload, feel happier and more resourceful in their work life.